vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/config/plugin/seo.md

 }
 ```

-You can use this option to inject new or overwrite the default generated SEO, you need to return an object in the format of `<property>: <conent>`.
+You can use this option to inject new or overwrite the default generated SEO, you need to return an object in the format of `<property>: <content>`.

 For example, if you return `{ 'og:url': 'google.com', 'og:image': 'google.com/logo.jpg' }`, the plugin will inject the following into `<head>` :